stefandevai/ysamba/notes.md

 - Savants (a lot of old people)
 - Warriors

+Nomadic - worse equipment at start but better skills overall Sedentary - better equipment but worse skills

 # Gameplay
 - Player's society can conquer others by force or by diplomacy
 - Nearby societies have a more similar language and culture than those far away